Lodges and Glamping

 This American iconic that draws millions of visitors to the Black Hills annually.
 It all started in 1927 and took 14 years and $1 million to carve George Washington, Thomas Jefferson, Theodore Roosevelt and Abraham Lincoln into the mountainside.

 It is located at 13000 SD-244, Keystone.
-Mount Rushmore National Memorial is open daily from 5 a.m. to 11:00 p.m. from mid-March to end of September.
+Mount Rushmore National Memorial is open daily from 5 a.m. to 11:00 p.m. from mid-March to the end of September.
 It closes at 9:00 p.m. the rest of the year.
 The nightly lighting ceremony begins at 9 p.m. during the summer.
 It is free to enter.
 The garage parking fee is $10 for most vehicles (including RVs.)

-Top Things to do at Mount Rushmore National Memorial
+Top Things to Do at Mount Rushmore National Memorial

 Wind Cave National Park